enquirer/readline-utils/README.md

 ## About

+### Related projects

+* [choices-separator](https://www.npmjs.com/package/choices-separator): Separator for choices arrays in prompts.
+Based on the Separator from inquirer. | [homepage](https://github.com/enquirer/choices-separator "Separator for choices arrays in prompts.
+Based on the Separator from inquirer.")
+* [enquirer](https://www.npmjs.com/package/enquirer): Plugin-based prompt system for node.js | [homepage](https://github.com/jonschlinkert/enquirer "Plugin-based prompt system for node.js")
+* [prompt-choices](https://www.npmjs.com/package/prompt-choices): Create an array of multiple choice objects for use in prompts. | [homepage](https://github.com/enquirer/prompt-choices "Create an array of multiple choice objects for use in prompts.")

 ### Contributing

 Pull requests and stars are always welcome.
 For bugs and feature requests, [please create an issue](../../issues/new).